christopher-dunn/data-analysis/README.md

 ## Key Skills Demonstrated

-- **SQL Data Modeling:** Cleaned and standardized 14GB+ of contract data, applied window functions for recipient rankings and market-share metrics, and published reusable views that drive Tableau dashboards.
+- **SQL Data Modeling:** Cleaned and standardized 14GB+ of contract data, applied window functions for recipient rankings and market-share metrics, and published reusable views that drive Tableau dashboards
-- **Python Feature Engineering:** Automated data pulls, enhanced datasets with Pandas/NumPy, and used DuckDB SQL in Jupyter for rapid slicing of multi-season data.
+- **Python Feature Engineering:** Automated data pulls, enhanced datasets with Pandas/NumPy, and used DuckDB SQL in Jupyter for rapid slicing of multi-season data
 - **BI Data Visualization:** Built interactive Tableau and Power BI dashboards with custom visuals and dynamic, user-driven controls.
-Leveraged calculated fields, parameters, calculated columns, and measures.
+Leveraged calculated fields, parameters, calculated columns, and measures
-- **Performance Optimization and Workflow Ownership:** Queried data, pruned columns, enforced type casting, exported flat files, and managed the full workflow from raw extraction to polished public deliverables.
+- **Performance Optimization and Workflow Ownership:** Queried data, pruned columns, enforced type casting, exported flat files, and managed the full workflow from raw extraction to polished public deliverables
-- **Communication and Documentation:** Delivered PDF, public dashboards, GIF demos, and a version-controlled repository that translates complex analyses into concise insights.
+- **Communication and Documentation:** Delivered PDF, public dashboards, GIF demos, and a version-controlled repository that translates complex analyses into concise insights

 ---